gcoen/Functional-spreadsheet-CLI-REPL/README.md

 What is the machine behind the idea of a spreadsheet?
 REPL.
 Read-Evaluate-Print-Loop

-An how do we use Lisp, Scheme and also Python?
+And how do we use Lisp, Scheme and also Python?
 REPL again.
 As far as I know, the first use of REPL was the LISP interpreter, by Steve Russell.

 And what about a CLI?
 It's again a REPL.
 Plus a scripting language like Bash.